European design protection may be faster, cheaper and better than trademark protection under some circumstances.

 Suggest topics for future Blog posts to firstname.lastname@example.org.

-Jeff concentrates on domestic and international trademark law.
+Before Jeff became semi-retired, he concentrated on domestic and international trademark law.

-Jeff handles the worldwide intellectual property portfolios of multinational corporations based in the United States, as well as the interests of many foreign ...
+Jeff handled the worldwide intellectual property portfolios of multinational corporations based in the United States, as well as the ...

 Bill advises on domestic and international trademark matters at the highest level.
 His practice consists of counseling clients and handling domestic and international trademark and copyright matters including clearance ...